 By all accounts, Lew Pringle was a ham when he taught his mathematics classes at Miami University in Oxford, Ohio.
 Striding around the room, waving his arms, and indulging in occasional theatrics, he kept his students entertained.
 But in the middle of one colorful lecture, he collapsed suddenly, in mid-sentence.
-"A pain deep in the middle of my chest had hit me like a truck," recalls the 59-year-old university professor.
+"A pain deep in the middle of my chest had hit me like a truck," recalls the professor, then 59.
 His students called an ambulance and Pringle was rushed to the local small-town hospital, where doctors told him not to worry; it wasn't a heart attack.
 The pain diminished in several hours, and the next morning he was on his way home with orders to return a couple days later for a treadmill test.

 Had Pringle followed that advice, he might not be alive today.
 Instead, he talked with a friend who advised him to seek a second opinion, and soon afterward he was undergoing emergency surgery at a specialty hospital.
 "The fact is, I was wandering around with high blood pressure and an aorta that had been ripped in two," he recalls.
 The local hospital had missed the diagnosis completely: Pringle had experienced a rare medical trauma known as an aortic dissection.